 Staying on the breakfast track, brown butter’s delicious with the turmeric and the warm spices featured in Moon Milk Farina.

-Now, let’s look at a few things to note when it comes specifically to baking with brown butter.
+Let’s look at a few things to note when it comes specifically to baking with brown butter.

 Tips for Using Brown Butter in Baking

-To swap out brown butter for regular butter in baking, ensure that the brown butter is the same state that the recipe calls for.
+To swap out brown butter for regular butter in baking, ensure that the brown butter is in the same state that the recipe calls for.
 Reheat it over low heat to make it liquid again if necessary.

 If the recipe calls for solid butter, refrigerate your brown butter overnight.
 Note that it will get a bit more solid, but it won’t ever return to the same solid state as butter.